 Oscar observes: “These Wisdom Keepers are the guardians of the ancient knowledge of the roots of the Planet, those who maintain the balance of the energy of Mother Earth by making offerings and keeping contact and communication going with the sacred elements for the continuation of life on this Planet.
 They are like heroes for humanity, and are helping us all remember where we come from.”

-Caretaker of N. & So American traditions, US
+Caretaker of North & South American Traditions, US

 Kichwa Tradition, Ecuador